Glaucoma surgery: Know the various types of surgical procedures

 Trabeculectomy

-You will be given local or general anaesthesia along with sedation to make you feel comfortable and relaxed throughout the process.
+You will be given local or general anesthesia along with sedation to make you feel comfortable and relaxed throughout the process.
 A new channel will be opened on top of your eye beneath the eyelid, and sutures will be placed to hold the created flap, ensuring the opened site will not reseal during the process.

 Glaucoma Drainage Implant Surgery